Phauthentic/authentication/docs/Identity-Object.md

 # The Identity Object

 The identity object is returned by the service and made available in the request.
 The object provides a method `getIdentifier()` that can be called to get the id of the current log in identity.

 The reason this object exists is to provide an interface that makes it easy to get access to the identity's id across various implementations/sources.

+It is named "identity" because a login can be made also by another system which is not necessary what is considered an "user".
+Identity provides a neutral but ubiquitous naming.

 ```php
 // Service implementing \Phauthentic\AuthenticationServiceInterface